Teams are an enterprise feature enabled by Abundly staff on request. Contact support@abundly.ai if you’re interested.

 - Any member can remove themselves with the Leave team button in the page header — unless they are the team’s only admin, in which case another admin must be appointed first.

-- Workspace admins also get a settings kebab menu in the page header to Rename the team, Set / edit the monthly credit limit, or Delete the team.
+- Workspace admins also get a settings kebab menu in the page header to Rename the team or Delete the team.
+Monthly credit limits and other team settings live on the Settings tab.
 (Team admins can manage their team’s people but not the team’s existence or budget.)

-- If your workspace has active support access, support users assigned to a team show up in the team’s people list with their access expiry, and workspace admins can revoke access directly from that view.
+- If your workspace has active support access, support users assigned to a team appear in the people grid with an expiry line; workspace admins can revoke access from the card.
+The People heading shows a separate support count badge when support users are present.

 Team capabilities